Faculty Mentoring and Professional Development

 A Note from the Director of Faculty Mentoring

 Everyone’s path towards tenure is unique, but it is not a journey that has to be made alone.
 My commitment to mentoring stems from this simple realization accompanied by another: the tenure process is too often shrouded in mystery.
 Building community, prioritizing our wellbeing, ensuring intellectual and professional growth, and demystifying tenure are foundational principles of my work as Director of Faculty Mentoring in the School of Arts and Sciences.
-Other key priorities are expanding the FMP into the Sciences and ensuring the continued success of tenured faculty and to support community building among the growing number of tenure-track and long-term contract faculty of color at Brandeis across the School of Arts and Sciences, Heller, and IBS.
+Other key priorities of the FMP are to ensure the continued success of tenured faculty and to support community building among the growing number of tenure-track and long-term contract faculty of color at Brandeis across the School of Arts and Sciences, Heller, and IBS.

 I am available to meet individually with faculty about the following:

 - Tenure and Promotion Statements